 She did not leave a note.

 My sister had moved 3,000 miles to live near me.
 A dream realized.

 She’d talked about doing it for decades.

 Less than a year later, she’d left my life completely.

-After years of cherished intimacy – hanging tight long distance, we supported each other through tragedy and jubilation.
+After years of cherished intimacy – hanging tight long distance, we’d supported each other through tragedy and triumph.
 Relationship traumas, job changes, marriages/divorces, a life-threatening diagnosis.